 Bowing slightly the girl thanked him and ran out of the office, probably to make preparations at the apartment he'd set her up in six months before.

 "I hope you're watching over her, Minato, Kushina.
-You'd be proud of her I believe," he muttered as he returned to the form enrolling Uzumaki Minako (though rare for people to have middle names he'd given it to Naruto as another connection to her parents) Naruto into the Academy.
+You'd be proud of her I believe," he muttered as he returned to the form enrolling Uzumaki Naruto into the Academy.

-Hokage-jiji had said it functioned much like the storage scrolls, all of which only opened to Uzumaki blood or Namikaze – her parents clan names.
+The old man had said it functioned much like the storage scrolls, all of which only opened to Uzumaki or Namikaze blood – her parents clan names.

 She saw more than many expected, and she was far from stupid but she wasn't perfect.
 She couldn't see everything.

-Seeing what Fuuinjutsu could do just for storing and keeping secrets safe, she couldn't wait to delve further into it.
+Seeing what fūinjutsu could do just for storing and keeping secrets safe, she couldn't wait to delve further into it.
 Maybe it could help her safe guard her apartment.

 Once she'd gotten a hold of her emotions again she'd first explored the trunk, unsealing it with a bloody thumb.
 Once open she could see it was rather spacious and housed many clothing storage scrolls with tags detailing sizes and ages worn.